MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/includeattributes.md

 |age|
 |address|

-### I can use an IncludeAttributes operation to reorder the source attributes
+### Using the IncludeAttributes operation to reorder the source attributes

 The order of the attributes in the output is given by the order they are specified on the IncludeAttributes operation.
 This characteristic can be used to reorder the attributes from the source entity.